wotamann/vuetify-form-base/README.md

 And if necessary you can also build a **Form in Form** by using **Slots**.

-Use the **v-on directive** of Vue.js to listen to Formbase **triggered Events** for 'Resize', 'Focus', 'Input', 'Click' and 'Swipe'.
+Use the **v-on directive** of Vue.js to listen to Formbase **triggered Events** for 'Resize', 'Focus', 'Input', 'Blur', 'Click', 'Mouse' and 'Swipe'.
 Listening to 'Change' will catch all Value changing Events like 'Input' and 'Click'.
+'Watch' will listen to 'Focus', 'Input', 'Blur' and 'Click'.
 Listening to 'Update' will catch all Events.

 ### Supported Controls from **Vuetify UI Input & Controls**
 ----